Premature optimization is the root of all evil.

 }

-Another interesting way to solve the problem of re-rendering an application is to use persistent data structures, specifically the immutable.js
+Another way to solve the problem of re-rendering an application is to use persistent data structures, specifically the immutable.js

 The Hexlet support team or other students will answer you.